the real period project

 Celebration Day for Girls School Sessions

-Celebration Day for Girls workshops can be run in your school, as a full or half day session.
-This fun session that prepares girls for puberty and periods in an empowering and positive way can be adapted for the school setting and works well in girls’ schools, or alongside a session run for the boys.
+Emily is a Celebration Day for Girls facilitator and these workshops can be held in your school, as a full or half day session.
+This programme was created by Jane Bennett in Australia over 15 years ago and now has many facilitators worldwide, offering fun sessions that prepare young people for puberty and periods in an empowering and positive way.
+The sessions adapt well for the school setting and work well both in girls’ schools, or alongside a session run for the boys in mixed gender classes.
 We recommend JourneyManUK for this.

 Contact us for more information.